Keyboard shortcuts

 Records

-A record is the basic unit of data in The Wired — a structured document with a stable identity, access control, and automatic conflict resolution.
+A record is the basic unit of structured data in The Wired—a document with a stable identifier, access control, and automatic conflict resolution.

-Every record has an access list.
+Every record has an access control list.
 The creator starts as manager and can grant others the ability to read, write, or manage the record.
-Permissions are part of the record itself, not stored on a server.
+Permissions are part of the record itself.

 Records use CRDTs (conflict-free replicated data types) for their contents.
-Multiple people can edit the same record simultaneously.
+Multiple peers can edit the same record simultaneously.
 Changes merge automatically without conflicts, making real-time and offline collaboration both reliable by default.

 History

-Changes to a record are tracked as signed, incremental updates.
+Changes to records are tracked as signed, incremental updates.
 Each update is authored by a DID and timestamped.
-This creates an auditable trail of who changed what, and enables sync between data stores.
+This creates an auditable trail of who changed what and enables sync between data stores.